yliu1268/cast-workflows/targetTR/launch_aou/README.md

 ## Setup

-All of these steps must be run in the workbench itself.
-In all cases you'll have to run the following steps before starting a workflow:
+In all cases you'll have to run the following steps in the AoU workbench before starting a workflow:

 1. Start the cromwell environment (pink circle icon on the right).
 2. Start a cloud environment (Jupyter icon) with: